Connectors Overview

 |---|---|

-documents_scanned | Total documents found during last scan |
+documents_found | Total documents discovered during the sync |

 documents_skipped | Unchanged documents not re-processed |

-documents_failed | Documents that failed extraction |
+documents_failed | Documents that failed extraction or ingestion |

-last_error | Most recent error message and timestamp |
+error_message | Most recent error summary, if any |

 Resource limits